Android-PowerUser/Test/README.md

 Current development step:

-Fix a bug that caused that if you switch the LLM you must go back and in again (branch Gem-change-LLM).
+Fix a bug that caused that if you switch the LLM you must go back and in again (branch auto-change-LLM-attempt_2).

 Fix a bug that prevents some apps from being launched by Screen Operator (branch open_apps_attempt_2).